Moving beyond a Book

 by si on 2025-05-29 16:13

 Books feel safe.
 Solid.
 Trustworthy.
+Not to mention significant.
 They carry weight—literally and emotionally.
 So when we want to preserve something precious, we often turn to print.
+It's not going to crash, get hacked or get accidentally deleted.
+And it's always going to be readable - if you can walk over to it and pick it up.

 That’s why I’m making MemoryJam—a simple way to record, preserve and remix family memories in a purely digital form: audio, video, images, and words.
 Easy to share.
 Easy to grow.